Strawberry is an amazing fruit.

-Place it in a protected area (not direct sunlight) until you see sprouts and leaves.
+Place it in a protected area (not direct sunlight) until you see true leaves.

 During that time, always keep the soil moist.

-When the plant produce 3 true leaves, you can transfer them to the real growing space of your choice (container/ garden bed/ direct soil).
+When the plant has true leaves, you can transfer them to the real growing space of your choice (container/ garden bed/ direct soil).

-If you use small cups or small trays for sprouting, you can easily place them upside down so everything “fall” and you can get the plants easily.
+If you use small cups or small trays for sprouting, you can easily place them upside down so everything “falls” and you can get the plants easily.